 The 5-12 year old target group in this study merits attention because they are extraordinarily unlikely to awaken to a conventional residential smoke alarm and perform self-rescue in the event of a fire, and because our preliminary study strongly suggests that an effective and practical alarm for this age group is achievable.

-To view details of the smoke alarm study process and to see if your children are eligible to participate, please visit the Smoke Alarm Study Participation page.
+To view details of the smoke alarm study process and to see if you or your child is eligible to participate, please visit the Smoke Alarm Study Participation page.

 The Smoke Alarm Study is funded by the Centers for Disease Control (CDC).